-Week 2 concludes the electricity units and then focuseson magnetism.
-The magnetism unit begins by investigating the field of a current-bearing wire, then fields of permanent magnets, then force on a particle in a field, then force on a current-bearing wire in a field, and then electromagnetic induction and Faraday's Law.
+Week 2 summarizes the electricity units and launches into magnetism.
+The magnetism unit begins by investigating the fields of permanent magnets followed by the magnetic field surrounding a current-bearing wire.
+We will use GeoGebra to generate 3D magnetic field representations.
+We will examine force on a charge in a field, the magnetic force on a current-bearing wire, and lastly electromagnetic induction and Faraday's Law.

 Modeling Instruction is a complex transformative pedagogy.
 Experience has shown that most teachers require at least three weeks of intensive workshop to begin to implement it.
 Follow-up Modeling Workshops in subsequent years are highly recommended to deepen and broaden one's understanding.

 Click here to learn more about Modeling Instruction and the American Modeling Teachers Association (AMTA) or visit http://modelinginstruction.org/professional-development/ to find information on Modeling Workshops nationwide and strategies to seek funding (if needed) to participate.